 The Inpatient Services Unit is a 20-bed adult (age 18+) service that serves as an integral part of CMHC's crisis, ambulatory, and community-based care system.
 The Inpatient Services Unit, utilizing a multidisciplinary team approach, provides comprehensive assessment, crisis intervention, symptom stabilization, treatment and discharge planning to uninsured or under-insured residents of the local community.
 Each client’s length of stay is determined by their presenting problem and specific care requirements.
 As a result, the stay may vary from a few days to several months or longer.

 Upon admission, each client is assigned to a primary clinician and a team comprised of an attending psychiatrist, nurses, social workers, mental health assistants and trainees of various disciplines.
 Within the context of team discussion, individualized outcome-oriented plans of care are developed, typically in direct collaboration with the client and his/her outpatient care providers.
-The involvement of the client's family and/or significant others is also sought (in accordance with the patient's needs and wishes) to ensure that a comprehensive and workable plan is established.
+The involvement of the client's family and/or significant others is also sought (in accordance with the client's needs and wishes) to ensure that a comprehensive and workable plan is established.

 Client-specific treatments are defined and evaluated on an ongoing basis to guide the client's care throughout the hospitalization.
-The client’s medical, housing, financial, social, and vocational needs are assessed to inform the type and level of services that are needed.
+The client’s medical, housing, financial, social, spiritual, and vocational needs are assessed to inform the type and level of services that are needed.
 Individual, group, occupational, recreational, milieu and pharmacological therapies are employed in accord with the specific needs of the clients.
 Comprehensive disposition planning is undertaken to ensure that the client is returned to the community in a safe and expeditious fashion.

 Strong applicants for this placement generally have experience working with adults with serious mental illness in both inpatient and outpatient settings.
-Interns who match with this placement usually have an interest in community-based and recovery-oriented services and their future goals often include doing clinical work with people who have significant mental health problems and/or conducting research related to serious mental illness.
+Fellows who match with this placement usually have an interest in community-based and recovery-oriented services and their future goals often include doing clinical work with people who have significant mental health problems and/or conducting research related to serious mental illness.

 Applicants selected for this placement must be able to successfully pass background checks conducted by Yale University and the State of Connecticut.